 What you should do after you’ve been through an insolvency process.

 Check your credit file is up to date

 Once your debts are cleared, check your personal credit file to make sure it’s up to date.

 - If you had a Debt Repayment Order (DRO), check your credit file shows how much you’ve repaid your creditors.

 - If you’ve been discharged from a No Asset Procedure or bankruptcy, make sure your credit file shows this.

-To get a copy of your credit file for free, visit:
+To get a copy of your credit history for free, visit:

 Try to improve your credit rating

 If you want to borrow money again in the future, e.g. to buy a house, you need to give lenders confidence in you by improving your credit rating.

 You could try to start building up some savings and sticking to a budget, to show that you’re managing your money well.
 If you take on a small hire purchase and always make the repayments on time, this can also help.